 What the minion thinks

 The Ciaz is a nice looking car from a brand that people typically associate with bargain city cars.
-As a compact sedan it's not short on refinement—on the contrary, it has equipment from a higher tier and that does make it a good bargain, just not the sort of bargain you'd expect from Suzuki.
-As a Japanese manufacturer Suzuki is often overlooked, and I think that's a little unfair—Suzuki deserves their fair share of exposure in markets like ours.
+As a compact sedan it’s not short on refinement—on the contrary, it has equipment from a higher tier and that does make it a good bargain, just not the sort of bargain you’d expect from Suzuki.
+As a Japanese manufacturer Suzuki is often overlooked, and I think that’s a little unfair—with years of experience in building more than decent cars, Suzuki deserves their fair share of exposure in markets like ours.
 It rides well, looks good and has the kit, so why not?

 Suzuki managed to build a decent looking urban cruiser with plenty of space and good road manners.
 It undercuts many rivals for price while offering a large car for an average sized family.
 They did play it safe though, and created a good sensible car that does things well without being exceptional.
 Much like the used, grey market Axio Corolla that is so popular here.
 Except the Suzuki is brand new.